-Building a network is a daunting and time-consuming prospect and having a mentor can help you develop interpersonal skills and find career opportunities in industry or academia.
+Building a network is a daunting and time-consuming prospect, but having a mentor can help you develop interpersonal skills and find career opportunities in industry or academia.
 In this article, I present some of the benefits of having a mentor and briefly describe my mentee experience as a process engineer in a corporate organization and in my current role as a grad student.

 Absolutely.
 A mentor is like a Sherpa, a trusted guide, who has successfully navigated the paths under consideration in a career.
 He or she can explain what is needed for success in an area of focus, assist in setting priorities and goals for projects, and help you reach these goals.
-A mentor also provides critical feedback in areas such as communications, time management, interpersonal relationships and leadership skills.
-Sharing this knowledge helps you as the mentee avoid mistakes and contributes to your professional growth and experience.
-Such an expanding skill set opens the door to numerous contacts who can provide an outlet for learning new skills.
+A mentor also provides critical feedback in areas such as communications, time management, interpersonal relationships, and leadership skills.
+Sharing this knowledge helps the mentee avoid mistakes and contributes to professional growth and experience, and it also helps open the door to numerous contacts who can provide opportunities for learning new skills.

 Having a mentor also increases your visibility by providing new networking opportunities and identifying potential collaborators of influence within your field of expertise.
 Being introduced to these new contacts by your mentor makes it more likely that you are remembered, and that your resume or work are given more than a cursory glance when presented.
 It also provides access to a large pool of references for further career advancement.

 During my three years as a process engineer, I participated in a formal corporate mentorship program set up to acclimate new employees.
 Mentors and mentees were matched by a selection committee, based on profiles filled out by both parties.
 Each year, I was paired with a new mentor and we would meet on a biweekly basis to discuss my career interests and goals.
-Each mentor was unique in their approach.
-Fouad concentrated on my technical abilities and set me on the path to obtaining a PE license, Marie focused on empowering me as a female engineer and connected me with other women in STEM, while Doug helped me figure out my career aspirations and has become a trusted confidante over the years.
-Through these experiences, I was able to stand out amongst my peers and was entrusted with responsibilities that were sometimes above my formal position.
+Each mentor's approach was unique.
+Fouad concentrated on my technical abilities and set me on the path to obtaining a PE license.
+Marie focused on empowering me as a female engineer and connected me with other women in STEM.
+Doug helped me figure out my career aspirations and has become a trusted confidante over the years.
+Through these experiences, I was able to stand out among my peers and was entrusted with responsibilities that were sometimes above my formal position.